-An aeronautical engineering expert witness typically has extensive experience in mechanical engineering, electrical engineering, aircraft maintenance, structural engineering, and/or has a degree in aeronautical engineering or aerospace engineering.
+Aeronautical engineering expert witness candidates typically have extensive experience in mechanical engineering, electrical engineering, aircraft maintenance, structural engineering, and/or have degrees in aeronautical engineering or aerospace engineering.
 An expert witness must not only have the appropriate substantive expertise but should also possess the ability to explain evidence and technology to lay people, including a judge and jury.

 Aeronautical engineering is a team effort consisting of engineering discipline specialists in the areas of aerodynamics, propulsion, avionics, materials science, structural analysis and manufacturing.

 Example cases requiring aeronautical engineering expert witness service involve intellectual property, such as patent infringement litigation, inter partes review in the PTAB, or trade secret disputes.
 Forensic engineering of components can prove (or disprove) intellectual property infringement or theft.
 An aeronautical engineering expert might also provide expert testimony in a product liability case involving failure analysis, or be called upon to testify in an aviation accident investigation or personal injury case.

 Litigation support by an aviation expert witness could include reverse engineering, an expert report, expert opinion, deposition testimony, and expert testimony at deposition and at trial.
 In a high-profile case, or litigation involving a significant financial stake, a law firm may request a specialist with prior expert witness experience.
 In addition, clients may seek an aviation industry expert for pre-litigation consulting work.

 Cahn Litigation Services is skilled and experienced at identifying aviation experts to provide services for aeronautical engineering litigation matters.
 The firm is frequently called upon by attorney clients to locate an expert witness, representing either the plaintiff or defendant, with specific knowledge in aviation systems and technology.